 The dreaded black bars were one of the main complaints about vertical video but most platforms now account for the format.
 In fact, the black bars are so much worse when viewing horizontal video holding your phone in its most natural position.

 Either that or they force the user to rotate their phone.
-This is a big mistake if you’re trying to target the ever-elusive millennial market.
+This is a big mistake if you’re trying to target the ever-elusive millennial market, especially as more and more phones follow the popular trend of full front screens with little to no bevel.

 Youth Dictate Trends